nosas/blog/keras_tuner_tensorboard/article.md

 We can begin tuning with three easy steps:

-1. Define the desired hyperparameter search space
+1. Define the hyperparameter search space
 2. Create a KerasTuner tuner object of type `Hyperband`, `BayesianOptimization`, or `RandomSearch`
 3. Launch the tuning process